MultiEventProtocol/subprotocol-parser-lib/README.md

 - obtaining an S-expression tree
 - transforming the tree and generating the resulting Rust code

 We plan (as part of this project) in the near future to develop a virtual machine as a target backend for compiling from S-expressions to bytecode.
+See section "Virtual environment for execution".

 ## how it can parse solidity into s-expressions